libgdx/gdx-pay/gdx-pay-android-googleplay/README.md

 ## Unique selling points

-* Does not use OpenIAB (OpenIAB is currently unmaintained and has open issues, making payments fail too often)
 * Detailed error reports: all exception messages contain as many details as possible in erroneous situations
 * High quality: developed using TDD practices, aiming to deliver a high quality Android payment module.